 During the post-Way years, Bishop Restieaux helped a blitzed and devastated city rebuild itself and he served the community for thirty years.

 As the city grew, the Church grew with it and new parishes were formed.
 Some churches were restored and some new ones built.
 A beautifully constructed church was built in another part of Devonport to the old Church of St. Michael and St. Joseph.
 The site was at Raglan Barracks and not far from where the renowned Plymouth priest Thomas Flynn had worked above the George Inn.
 Father (now Monsignor Canon) Nannery was responsible for overseeing this popular development.
 He later went on, as Administrator, to oversee the 1994 reordering of the Cathedral.
 As regular parishioners will know the Cathedral is currently undergoing massive regeneration works, thanks to three grants received from the World War I fund.
-The diagram below shows the current layout of the Cathedral.

 The First Mass